Onenightcarnival/CS520/README.md

 ## Versioning

-We use [Git](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+We use [Git](https://git-scm.com/) for versioning.

 ## Authors

-See also the list of [contributors](urlOfTheContributorsToTheRepository) who participated in this project.
+See also the list of [contributors](https://github.com/clankster99/CS520/settings/collaboration) who participated in this project.